 - Purchase books from Scholastic Book Clubs.
 The book clubs offer inexpensive and popular books that your students will want to read.
 I especially stock up on the 95-cent books for guided reading groups.
 I also send home book orders regularly so that I can get more bonus points to use toward books for my classroom library.

 - Library book sales are a great way to get books.
 I have collected hundreds of gently used books that have been donated to libraries in my area for public sale.
 Parents often donate books that their children have only read once to libraries, so the books can be in great shape.
 Even better most are sold for less than a dollar.
-Use this website to find used books sales in your area.
+Use Book Sale Finder to find used books sales in your area.

 - Garage sales can be another way to find used books if you are patient enough to browse through the many books.
 I have been especially lucky to hit garage sales held by retired teachers who no longer have use for the hundreds of books they collected over their many years of teaching.

 - Ebay now includes many teachers and other booksellers who auction collections of books, including sets of books from favorite series, grade-level chapter books, author collections, etc. The challenge is finding collections that are right for your students and then, of course, winning the auction!

 - Solicit donations of old books.
 At the end of the year, ask students to donate books or magazines they've outgrown, as long as they are still in good shape.

 - Ask students to donate "legacy books" in the name of friends, parents, or other relatives.
 Also, encourage parents and grandparents to donate books in a child's name.
 You can invite parents to a special recognition ceremony where personalized nameplates are inserted into the donated books.
 This is also great to do at the end of the year.
 Students who donate a book to the library get their own nameplate and will be a part of the classroom library long after they leave my classroom!